iRNA-COSI/APAeval/README.md

 In order to ensure reproducibility of the benchmarks, as well as reusability and shareability of the benchmarked method, you'd start by writing an APAeval style [execution workflow][apaeval-ewf-readme].
 That workflow will take `.bam` files as an input, and create `.bed` files compatible with the [specification for the respective APAeval benchmarking event][apaeval-specs].
 Create a PR in this repo and wait for your request to be approved.
 You can then run the workflow on the [data for all APAeval challenges][apaeval-zenodo] and use the resulting `.bed` files in the corresponding [APAeval benchmarking workflow][apaeval-swfs] in order to compare the performance of your tool to the [APAeval ground truths][apaeval-zenodo].
 Finally you can submit your metrics `.json` files to us and we'll take care of including them in our [OEB site][apaeval-oeb].

+### Extend APAeval's benchmarks
+One of the main goals of APAeval is to provide *extensible* benchmarking, such that new tools, new challenges or new metrics can be added at any time.
+Therefore we warmly welcome any contribution to the project.
+A good starting point would be to visit our [issue][issues] and [discussion][discussions] boards.
+The latter one is also the place where you can reach out to us and request we add you to the repo.
+You can then take on an existing task, suggest a new one, or start a discussion.

 ## What is there to do?